pencil5611/Portfolio-Tracker1.0/README.md

 ## Important Notes -
 - Users must create their own .env file with bot email credentials to recieve email reports

-- the script uses yfinance, schedule, etc so users must install the libraries
+- the script uses yfinance, schedule, etc so users must install with pip if needed

 ## Future Improvements -
-- Storage of past prices to show profits/loss

-- weekly reports

-- graph of portfolio over time

-- graph of invidivual stocks over time
+- Graph of individual Stocks over Time

+- Interest on Cash in Portfolio

+- TBD